How To Buy a House in NSW [2020 Guide]

 The process of buying a house could be overwhelming, but your solicitor can help to guide you through it.
 The more you understand your legal rights and understand the process, the easier and less overwhelming it all is.

-If you’re looking to buy a home, or still deciding whether to rent or buy, you should contact your solicitor as soon as possible.
+If you’re looking to buy a home, or still deciding whether to rent or buy, you should contact your property lawyer as soon as possible.